In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - Peel and coarsely chop enough onion to measure 1 cup [2 cups].

-- Scrub or peel the potatoes; cut the potatoes into ½-inch pieces.
+- Scrub the potatoes; cut the potatoes into ½-inch pieces.

 - Scrub or peel the carrots and trim the ends; cut the carrots in half lengthwise, then on the diagonal into 1½-inch lengths.

 - Pat the chicken dry with a paper towel.
 Cut the chicken crosswise into 1-inch-thick strips; season with salt and pepper and half the paprika, adding more if desired.

 In a large sauce pot over medium-high heat, warm 1 to 2 tablespoons oil until hot but not smoking.
 Add the chicken and cook, stirring once or twice, until lightly browned but not yet cooked through, 3 to 5 minutes.
 Transfer to a plate.
 Do not clean the pot.

 In the same pot used for the chicken, if dry, add 1 to 2 teaspoons oil.
 Warm over medium-high heat until hot but not smoking.
 Add the onion and cook, stirring occasionally, until starting to soften, 1 to 3 minutes.
 Add the potatoes and carrots, season with salt and pepper, and cook, stirring occasionally, until the vegetables start to brown, 5 to 8 minutes.

 Add the arrowroot powder and stir to coat the vegetables.
 Gradually stir in the chicken broth and ½ cup [1 cup] white wine or vermouth (from your pantry) or water.
 Add the thyme and bring to a boil, scraping up any browned bits from the bottom of the pot.

 Prep the parsley; finish the chicken and vegetables

 - Strip the parsley leaves from the stems; coarsely chop the leaves for garnish.